etiennestefa/EsEDM/README.md

 # Using EsEDMISAssembler

-Programmers can run the assebler in thrree ways:
+Programmers can run the assembler in three ways:

 - ./EsEDMISAssembler source.edmisa